ritchieng/apptainer-recipes/README.md

 # Singularity Containers for Data and AI
-Readily available definition and image files for quick experimentation and deployment of data and machine learning workloads.
+Readily available definition and image files for quick experimentation and deployment of data and machine learning workload through [Singularity](https://sylabs.io/guides/3.0/user-guide/index.html).

 ## Instructions
+All you need is to install [Singularity](https://sylabs.io/guides/3.0/user-guide/index.html) to be able to leverage on this repository to work in containers with multiple environments (CPU/GPU with any packages and OS) independent of your host (local) machine.

 ### Option A: Transparent Image Container Workflow